Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge

 Thus, the decision $\mathfrak{D}_t$ from \eqref{eq:thresholdRule} boils down to \textit{do~not~offload} and \textit{offload} with probabilities $q_t$ and $(1-q_t)$, respectively.

-With the first challenge mitigated, we look for efficient methods to compute the integral in~\eqref{eq_q}.
-Note that the cumulative loss function $L(\bm{\theta}_t,\bm{Y}_t)=\sum_{\tau=1}^{t}l({\theta}_\tau,{Y}_\tau)$ can take potentially $3^t$ different values (because of 0, 1, or $\beta$ cost in each step), without any necessary pattern, and hence direct analytical integration is not possible.
-To address this issue, we leverage the result of the following lemma (Lemma \ref{lem:fixedtheta}) and convert the integral into summation by discretizing the domain $[0,1]$ of the integral into a finite set of non-uniform intervals.
+Having addressed the first challenge, our focus shifts to finding efficient methods for computing the integral in \eqref{eq_q}.
+It's worth noting that the cumulative loss function, $L(\bm{\theta}_t,\bm{Y}_t)=\sum_{\tau=1}^{t}l({\theta}_\tau,{Y}_\tau)$, can potentially take $3^t$ different values (due to 0, 1, or $\beta$ cost in each step) without a necessary pattern, making direct analytical integration impractical.
+To overcome this challenge, we utilize Lemma~\ref{lem:fixedtheta} and transform the integral into a summation by discretizing the domain $[0,1]$ into a finite set of non-uniform intervals.